-You can interview an important figure in the industry or interview someone on your company’s team.
+You can interview an important industry figure or someone on your company’s team.

-To get the most engagement, provide a video of the interview in your newsletter along with a link to a blog post with the full transcript.
+To get the most engagement, provide a video of the interview in your newsletter and a link to a blog post with the full transcript.

 Have you ever heard of interactive content?
 Interactive content refers to content that lets the audience actively participate.
-So, instead of passively reading or watching, users can click around and perform actions.
+So, users can click around and perform actions instead of passively reading or watching.

 Here are some interactive newsletter content ideas you can use.

 21. Ask for Feedback